 Phase I of the facility officially opened in mid-September of 2010 and construction on Phase I has been completed.
+The company's investment in Phase II of operations is in progress.

 Phase I of operation is required to produce at least \$11.0 million of new payroll, excluding benefits, in 2013.
 ConAgra reported \$10.4 million in new payroll for the period ending December 31, 2013, and was not meeting the new payroll requirement of \$11.0 million.
 ConAgra's next obligation includes \$13.0 million in new payroll during 2014.

-As of the report date, ConAgra Foods Lamb Weston was meeting about 95 percent of the payroll obligation and about 87% of capital expenditure obligation specified in the CEA.
+As of the report date, ConAgra Foods Lamb Weston was meeting about 95 percent of the payroll obligation and about 87% of the capital expenditure obligation specified in the CEA.
 LED is presently working with ConAgra regarding clawback amounts.